 The ASHA SIG on Fluency and Fluency Disorders is a nationally recognized authority providing evidence-based education and resources to help speech-language pathologists achieve excellence in assessment and intervention for people with fluency disorders across the lifespan.

 - To provide speech-language pathologists with evidence-based resources and education that (a) facilitate understanding of fluency disorders and (b) promote accurate and effective intervention for people with fluency disorders.

 - To support new and ongoing research on the nature, assessment, diagnosis, and treatment of fluency disorders.

 - To have a positive impact on the quality of life for people with fluency disorders through advocacy and public education.

 Study and Professional Issues

 - Research needs and methodologies for basic and applied research

-- Prevention and early intervention for the pre-school age child and family
+- Early intervention for the pre-school age child and family

-- Treatment efficacy for children and adults with fluency disorders
+- Treatment efficacy and effectiveness for children and adults with fluency disorders

 - Special topics such as counseling, transfer, follow-up, and measurement of progress